yella1603/LLM-Safety-For-PatientQA/README.md

 # Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering

-This repository contains the code and instructions to reproduce the experiments presented in the paper "Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering."
+Supplemental code: "Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering."

 ## Requirements
 The required packages to run this code are listed in: